websanco/liferay-learn/docs/dxp/latest/en/collaboration-and-social/wiki/developer-guide/wiki-api-basics.md

    java -classpath .:* -DwikiNodeId={wiki-node-id} WikiNode_GET_ById
    ```

-   Since we deleted the node in the preceding step, it should return the following message.
+   Since you deleted the node in the preceding step, it returns the following message.

    ```bash
    {